rohittiwari-dev/mrenv/README.md

-# SuperEnv
+# greatenv
 THIS IS A WARNING DO NOT USE THIS PACKAGE IN PRODUCTION FOR NOW

 - for contribution read contribution guide

-SuperEnv is an advanced environment variable management package for JavaScript/TypeScript applications that provides:
+greatenv is an advanced environment variable management package for JavaScript/TypeScript applications that provides:

 - Type-safe environment variables
 - Automatic type inference